 - at least one unseen text

-The course will require learners to show knowledge and understanding of:
+The course will develop your knowledge and understanding of:

 - the ways in which writers shape meaning in texts